Manukam/WSO2-Custom-Grant-Handler/README.md

 * Start the WSO2 IS server and create a Service Provider and configure a OAuth/OpenID Connect Configuration.

 * The CustomSingleDeviceGrantType will be visible in the allowed grant types.
-Add the CustomGrantHandler to the allowed grant types by ticking it.
+Add the CustomSingleDeviceGrantType to the allowed grant types by ticking it.

 * To test the Custom Grant type, invoke the authorization endpoint and sign in with a user an obtain an authorization code.
 A sample request is shown below.